Josip Sesar

-Josip Sesar (born 17 January 1978) is a Croatian professional basketball coach and former player for Cibona of the Croatian League and ABA League.
+Josip Sesar (born 17 January 1978) is a Croatian professional basketball coach and former player who is the head coach for Dinamo Zagreb of the Croatian League and Alpe Adria Cup.

 Playing career

 Sesar started training basketball when he was ten.
 He was 182 cm tall at the time.
 In 1992 he left Zrinjski Mostar for Split.
 Since the youth coach did not consider him a prospect, his father took him to Zagreb.
 In 1993, he started his professional career there.
 After six successful seasons with Zagreb, in 1999, Sesar signed his second professional contract, namely with Cibona.
-At the 2000 NBA Draft he was drafted by the Seattle SuperSonics and then traded to the Boston Celtics.
+At the 2000 NBA draft he was drafted by the Seattle SuperSonics and then traded to the Boston Celtics.
 However, he never played a game for the Celtics or any other NBA team, making him 1 of 8 players from the 2000 NBA Draft to never play in the league.

 National team career

 Sesar was the MVP of the 1996 European Championship for junior men, held in France.
 He also participated in the 1995 World Championship for junior men.

 He was part of senior Croatia national team selections at the 1997 EuroBasket, 1999 EuroBasket qualification and the 2001 EuroBasket.